miguel-silva/bare-amd-loader/README.md

 There are plenty of AMD loaders out there.
 After searching for the right one, I found out that they usually fall into 2 categories:

 1. Complete, multi-purpose AMD loaders, like [RequireJS](https://requirejs.org/), many of them fit for supporting [Extendable Apps](#extendable-apps).
 But most of those features were built for the era that pre-dated bundlers, making the respective library much heavier then we need them too.
-2. Small, lazer-focused AMD loaders but that don't support **bare module specifiers**, which is a no-go since most of our day-to-day dependencies are named in that manner.
+2. Small, laser-focused AMD loaders but that don't support **bare module specifiers**, which is a no-go since most of our day-to-day dependencies are named in that manner.

 Given that the ecosystem wasn't catering for my specific requirements, I decided to build `bare-amd-loader`.